Memmo Terms of Service — Beta

 Memmo is a private memory preservation and sharing platform designed for individuals and families.
 The Service enables you to:

-- Create and share memories (photos, videos, and text) with family and loved ones
+- Create and share memories (photos, videos, notes, and stacks) with family and loved ones — via permanent gifts or temporary peeks

-- Build personal and child archives that are revealed to loved ones at life milestones
+- Build personal and child archives intended for loved ones at appropriate life milestones

 - Organize memories into private and shared spaces